Setting up a limited liability company in Italy

 The final step of the incorporation process is to obtain the certificate of incorporation (Visura).
 It will be necessary to file all the documentation of the incorporating company (Articles of Association, By-laws, VAT number, codice fiscale) to the Chamber of Commerce.
 The latter, after analyzing the formal aspects of the documentation, will issue the Visura within 2-3 days.

-Once the Visura is issued, the incorporation process is over and the company will be officially incorporated and can open a bank account.
+Once the Visura is issued, the incorporation process is over and the company will become officially incorporated and thus, can open a bank account.